-Here are some of our favorite marketing emails celebrating Chinese New year, plus some additional tips to make holiday emails stand out.
+Here are some of our favorite Chinese New year email campaign examples, plus some additional tips to make holiday emails stand out.

 One of the best ways for brands to get involved in cultural moments and calendar events is tying their products into the occasion.
-Even if your brand doesn't offer explicitly Chinese New Year-related products, try opting for a traditional red color theme to put your recipients in the mood to celebrate.
+Even if your brand doesn’t offer explicitly Chinese New Year-related products, try opting for a traditional red color theme in your email campaign to put your recipients in the mood for the Chinese New Year celebration.

 1. Paul Smith

-Paul Smith welcomed in the year of the pig by promoting pig-themed products.
-Choosing red wallets is a nice touch, as money is traditionally gifted in a red envelope at Chinese New Year.
+Paul Smith welcomed in the Chinese Zodiac Year of the Pig by promoting pig-themed products.
+Choosing red wallets is a nice touch, as money is traditionally gifted in a red envelopes at Chinese New Year.

-Including information about the company's delivery and returns policy is a good way to reassure customers that they are going to have a convenient shopping experience.
+Including information about the company’s delivery and returns policy in this Chinese New Year email is a good way to reassure customers that they are going to have a convenient shopping experience.

 Source: Paul Smith email

 Baker Ross celebrated the year of the zodiac animal rat by sharing an abundance of rat-related craft ideas in their Chinese New Year email campaign.
 Email newsletters are the perfect place to share tips to help customers make the most out of the festivities, and customers who have extra free time to fill and families to entertain will appreciate the useful content.
 Plus, this softer approach is a great way to build your brand reputation and foster customer loyalty in the process.